AnalyzeWithRiya/Netflix-Content-Trends-Analysis/README.md

 🎯 Which countries work with the most directors? → US, India, UK

-🎯 Which directors span multiple genres? → Dhawan, Scorsese, etc.
+🎯 Which directors span multiple genres? → Martin Scorsese, Steven Spielberg, etc.

 See the detailed problem and solutins in -